thiagarajant/qqq_tqqq_allocation/PROJECT_RULES.md

 - TQQQ current price should be around $92, not the fictional $22.90 in sample data

 ## Project Goals
-- Fetch 25 years of daily open/close prices for QQQ and TQQQ
+- Fetch comprehensive daily open/close prices for stocks and ETFs
 - Save data to CSV files
 - Generate comparison charts
 - Provide summary statistics